varyn-woo/gojo/README.md

 # gojo
 Go server for handling glorious ducksu backend.

+## Contributing
+Now that we have more than one person working on this, some basic contribution rules:
+- Do not edit the `main` branch directly (editing `README.md` is an acceptable exception for now but I might make `main` protected... we'll see).
+- Create a feature branch with a descriptive name and add your changes there.
+Remember to rebase regularly to avoid merge conflicts.
+- If you create a PR with significant changes:
+  - Add the link to your PR to the Jira ticket associated with your change.
+If there is no associated Jira, make one (you should've made it when starting your task, not when finishing it smh).
+    - If Jira integration exists, use that instead of linking.
+But as of writing this on 8/28/2025, it does not.
+  - Test it manually by playing a game to make sure everything still works.
+  - If CI tests are up and working, make sure those pass too (ideally it won't even let you merge if they don't).
+  - Request a code review from someone else working on the project.
+If they don't review it in a reasonable amount of time, you can just merge your code at your own peril since this is not a live site yet.
+- Once the site goes live, the rules will change!
+If this `README` is not updated, just ignore this section for now.

 ## Dependencies
 - [Install Go](https://go.dev/doc/install)
 - Install Gin (HTTP server library) -  `go get github.com/gin-gonic/gin`